rubensworks/article-quoted-triples-index/content/approaches.md

 ### Indexed Quoted Triples Dictionary

-The Quoted Triples Dictionary approach requires index components to join will all quoted triples, which may be costly for selective quoted triple patterns in the presence of many non-matching quoted triples.
+The Quoted Triples Dictionary approach requires triple component indexes to join with all quoted triples, which may be costly for selective quoted triple patterns in the presence of many non-matching quoted triples.
 To solve this problem, we can modify the storage of our Quoted Triples Dictionary from a map-like structure to a tree-like structure, so that triple pattern matching can be done more efficiently.
-Concretely, this tree-like structure can be implemented similar to a triple index, but it must map to integer encodings.
+Concretely, this tree-like structure can be implemented similar to a triple index, but it must map to integer encodings of quoted triples.
 [](#figure-dict-quoted-referential-indexed) illustrates an example of this approach.
 This example only makes use of the `SPO` order for encodings, but in practise multiple other collation orders may be used.